-aThe chemosensitization of 5-Fu with extract of Cycas revoluta Thunb. was mediated by apoptosis
+Cycas revoluta Thunb. extract mediates 5-Fu chemosensitization through apoptosis

-Since the Sotetsuflavone from Cycas revolute Thunb. would induced apoptosis in lung cancer cells, we performed Hoechst 33258 staining in 5-Fu-resistant gastric cancer line SGC-7901/R after treated with the extract, 5-Fu and both of them.
-It is observed that both the extract and 5-Fu could induce apoptosis in SGC-7901/R, which demonstrated the extract of Cycas revoluta Thunb. could similarly induce apoptosis in gastric cancer cells (Figure 4A).
-Moreover, the combination of 5-Fu and the extract exhibited an obvious increase in apoptotic effect (Figure 4A), which suggested the chemosensitization of 5-Fu may be mediated via the apoptosis that was induced by the extract of Cycas revoluta Thunb.
-To confirm this hypothesis, we examined the expressional level of three important proteins which involved the apoptosis pathway.
-It is shown that XIAP and AIF was significantly reduced and increased, respectively, while the expression of survivin remained stable (Figure 4B).
-This result demonstrated the chemosensitive enhancement of 5-Fu and the extract of Cycas revoluta Thunb. may due to the further activation of apoptosis.
+Because the Sotetsuflavone in Cycas revoluta Thunb. induced lung cancer cell apoptosis, we performed Hoechst 33258 staining in the 5-Fu-resistant gastric cancer line SGC-7901/R after treatment with the extract, 5-Fu or both.
+Both the extract and 5-Fu induced SGC-7901/R cell apoptosis, demonstrating that Cycas revoluta Thunb. extract can similarly induce gastric cancer cell apoptosis (Figure 4A).
+Moreover, the combination of 5-Fu and extract dramatically increased the extent of apoptosis (Figure 4A), suggesting that the Cycas revoluta Thunb. extract-induced chemosensitization of 5-Fu may be mediated via apoptosis .
+To confirm this hypothesis, we examined the expressional level of three important proteins involved in the apoptosis pathway.
+XIAP and AIF expression significantly decreased and increased, respectively, while the survivin expression remained stable (Figure 4B).
+This result demonstrated that the chemosensitive enhancement of 5-Fu and Cycas revoluta Thunb. extract may be due to further activation of apoptosis.

 DISCUSSION